amalmarzooq2002/CERN_Project/README.md

-# README: CERN Summer Student Programme Project
+# CERN Summer Student Programme Project

 ## Project Title
 **Analysis and Data Processing for the MTD BTL Detector at HL-LHC**